What Does Keema Samosa?

 4. Flour Paste

 This flour paste serves to cover the samosas.
-This paste is made from flour and water used as a glue for samosas.
+This paste is made from flour and water used as glue for samosas.
 You can use gluten-free all-purpose flour.
-Use a mixture with 4-6 tablespoons of water, and 2-3 tablespoons of flour, stir well until it becomes a paste or adhesive.
+Use a mixture with 4-6 tablespoons of water, and 2-3 tablespoons of flour, and stir well until it becomes a paste or adhesive.

 5. Spice Powders

-The filling should be seasoned, and just use turmeric powder, chili powder, coriander and Garam Masala.
+The filling should be seasoned, and just use turmeric powder, chili powder, coriander, and Garam Masala.
 If you like to be creative, don’t hesitate to add various spices or use other ingredients.
 The more you experiment with the ingredients, the richer the way to make Keema Samosa will be.

 6. Dill